avirakesh/rpi-retro-display/README.md

             "name": "display name of applet",
             "path": "applets/my_applet.star",
             "dynamic": false, // 'true' if the applet should be called periodically to be
                               // re-rendered.
 Ex: the clock applet needs to be
                               // updated every minute
-            "refresh_interval_ms": 0 // in milliseconds.
+            "refresh_interval_ms": 0, // in milliseconds.
                                       // Interval at which the applet should be re-rendered.
                                       // Ignored if dynamic = false.
                                       // This interval is not very precise, so err on the side of
-                                        // more frequent rendering
+                                      // more frequent rendering.
+The display will only update as
-        },
+                                      // needed.
+            "start_time": "15:00" // time of day at which the applet should be enabled
+                                  // two applets should not start at the same time
+                                  // should be a valid 24 hour time },
         {
             ...